gotechnica/technica-expo-app/api/README.md

-# Technica Expo App API
+# Hackathon Expo App API

 We use Flask as an API for the expo app.
 It mainly interfaces with the database, and gives CRUD endpoints that the React app calls from.